 What if I suggested that painting with kids brought peace?
 Picture a setting where you can hear the birds chirp, rather than being a referee at a wrestling match.
 Stick with me.

 Painting with (and for) kids may seem like a lot.
 The art supplies can appear to be complicated, and the painting result may seem to be messy.
 But what if I told you painting play could calm the chaos?

 Instead of dreading the clean up try painting with a twist for kids.
 Same fun, less mess!
 Let me show you how.

 RELATED: Play is the key to learning.
-Here you will find 50+ Play Ideas for kids along with a better understanding of why play is so vital to young learners.
+Here you will find 50+ Play Ideas for kids and a better understanding of why play is vital to young learners.

 RELATED: Need easy painting activities for kids?
 I’ve got you!